csmithersslc/SeeStars/README.md

 ## Installation

+First, you need to install Elixir if you do not have it already.
+The instructions for all Operating Systems can be found here: http://elixir-lang.org/install.html

+Next, you will need Hex.
 If [available in Hex](https://hex.pm/docs/publish), the package can be installed as:

   1. Add `physics` to your list of dependencies in `mix.exs`: